mm-grybel/Udacity-Full-Stack-Web-Developer/Trivia-API/backend/README.md

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

-- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM used to handle the lightweight sqlite database.
+- [SQLAlchemy](https://www.sqlalchemy.org/) is a Python SQL toolkit and an ORM used to handle a lightweight SQLite database.

-- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension used to handle cross origin requests from the frontend server.
+- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is an extension used to handle cross origin requests from the frontend server.

 ## Database Setup

 With PostgreSQL running, restore a database using the trivia.psql file provided.
-From the backend folder in terminal run:
+From the `backend` directory in terminal run:

 ```bash
 psql trivia < trivia.psql
 ```

 ## Running the server

 To run the server, execute from within the `backend` directory:

 ```bash